 Financially healthy borrowers who can demonstrate their ability to meet regular payments are typically eligible for lower APRs and longer terms.
 To lower your available APRs, work on building your personal and business credit.
 Some of the steps you can take are staying on top of your payment schedule, keeping your credit utilization low, and monitoring your credit report to ensure you’re on track.
 The same idea holds for both personal and business credit.
 Learn more about establishing your credit on our Small Business Blog.

 At SmartBiz Loans, we connect you with the lending partner who can provide a low-cost, long-term loan guaranteed by the Small Business Administration.
-The interest rates associated with SmartBiz SBA loans are variable, calculated by adding a percentage ranging between 1.50% and 3.75% to the Federal Reserve’s Prime Rate.
+The interest rates associated with SmartBiz SBA loans are variable, calculated by adding a percentage to the current Prime Rate plus 1.5% to 3.75%.

 Before applying for an SBA loan, get started with SmartBiz Advisor to learn where you stand in terms of being Loan Ready, based on the key criteria that banks use to assess your business.
 This free, online tool will serve as an educational resource for you as you prepare to apply for the low-cost funds you deserve.